-* Proposed corporate tax reforms could bring in up to $100 billion per year in additional combined revenues for governments, according to the Organization for Economic Cooperation and Development.
-The OECD hopes to finalize the reforms by the end of 2020, saying that the overhaul would reduce "the influence of corporate taxes on investment location decisions."
+* Proposed corporate tax changes could bring in up to $100 billion per year in additional combined revenues for governments, according to the Organization for Economic Cooperation and Development.
+The intergovernmental group hopes to finalize an agreement by the end of 2020, saying that the changes would reduce "the influence of corporate taxes on investment location decisions."

 IN OTHER PARTS OF THE WORLD

 * Asia-Pacific: South Korea eases bank penalties; China Development Bank ex-chair's arrest order

 * Middle East & Africa: DIB to raise foreign ownership limit; South Africa plots state-owned bank